anergictcell/atg/README.md

 Additional, optional arguments:
 - `-g`, `--gtf-source`: Specify the source for GTF output files.
 Defaults to `atg`
 - `-r`, `--reference`: Path of a reference genome fasta file.
 Required for fasta output
+- `-c`, `--genetic-code`: Specify which genetic code to use for translating the transcripts.
+Genetic codes can be specified per chromosome by specifying the chromsome and the code, separated by `:` (e.g. `-c chrM:vertebrate mitochondrial`).
+They can also be specified for all chromsomes by omitting the chromosome (e.g. `-c vertebrate mitochondrial`).
+The argument can be specified multiple times (e.g: `-c "standard" -c "chrM:vertebrate mitochondrial" -c "chrAYN:alternative yeast nuclear"`).
+The code names are based on the `name` field from the [NCBI specs](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/C_DOC/lxr/source/data/gc.prt) but all lowercase characters.
+Alternatively, you can also specify the amino acid lookup table directly: `-c "chrM:FFLLSSSSYY**CCWWLLLLPPPPHHQQRRRRIIMMTTTTNNKKSS**VVVVAAAADDEEGGGG"`.
+Defaults to `standard`.

 #### Examples:
 ```bash